 Calavera has 3 openings, two eyes, and mouth that resemble a skull (Calavera means skull in Spanish).
 Dive 3 meters below or climb down a thick wooden ladder to reach this large unground cave.

 Cenote Calavera is the closest to Tulum town and being one of the most popular cenotes and super Insta-famous you can expect it to be overcrowded.
 Due to its popularity, many people were taking photos for Instagram, so expect long wait times to swing in the sinkhole or go down the ladder.

 In my honest opinion, as beautiful and picturesque as this cenote is I recommend exploring others unless you plan on arriving when the cenote opens.
 There is a maximum of 30 people allowed at a time, if you arrive when they are at capacity expect to wait.

 Entry Fee | 100 pesos, 250 pesos for scuba diver, 200 peso up-charge to take pictures.

-Gran Centoe, located outside of the Tulum city center is one of the most famous cenotes in Mexico and Instagram.
+Gran Cenote, located outside of the Tulum city center is one of the most famous cenotes in Mexico and on Instagram.

-Due to the natural pool’s popularity you maybe maneuvering through crowds to swim depending on time of day and season.
+Due to the natural pool’s popularity, you maybe maneuver through crowds to swim depending on time of day and season.

 Entry Fee | 180 pesos to enter, snorkel kit 80 pesos, 50 pesos for a life jacket.